|Pain vs Beauty|

 I, for one, can’t help myself when my eyes meet up with the perfect shoe.
 Though you know you don’t need another pair, your adoring gaze locks onto those must have shoes that you just tell yourself you will only try on.
 Then, it happens.
 You fall victim despite too narrow of the shoe box, overly high heels or other faults of great shoes that you sense will only hurt later.

 However, there usually is a price that comes with beauty.
 I am not talking about the retail price of the shoes, but the price that you may pay to your feet for wearing them.
 For instance, if your feet are killing you toward the bottom of the toe area after a long day of walking, then a lower heeled shoe is something to think about.
 Pain beneath the toes is a sign that you’re carrying too much weight in that area for those shoes to balance properly.
-Narrow toe boxes that squeeze them for hours at a time can also account for that particular suffering.
+Narrow toe boxes that squeeze them for hours at a time can also account for that particular suffering from stylish shoes causing foot problems.

-Of course, how can you forget blisters and corns that can come with the territory of those to dye for shoes.
+Of course, how can you forget blisters and corns that can come with the territory of those to dye for stylish shoes causing foot problems.
 Yet, what do we do?
 We run out and buy corn pads, files, pumice stones, etc. instead of shortchanging our beauty.

 Another thing that you should be aware of when you check your feet is looking for the location of callouses.
 Crusty skin toward the farthest edges of your heel indicates that the design is causing more pressure than it should from it is distributing your weight.
 When you keep wearing them, the pain that follows in time can expand to ankles and the entire foot.